Parameter Synthesis for Markov Models: Covering the Parameter Space: Introduction

-What do these examples have in common?
+\paragraph{Parametric probabilistic models.} What do these examples have in common?
 The random variables for packet loss, failure rate etc.\ are not fully defined, but are \emph{parametric}.
 Whether a parametric system satisfies a given property or not---``is the probability that the system goes down within $k$ steps below $10^{{-}8}$''---depends on these parameters.
 Relevant questions are then: for which concrete parameter values is such a property satisfied---the \emph{(parameter) synthesis problem}---and, in case of decision-making models, which parameter values yield optimal designs?
 That is, for which fixed probabilities do such protocols work in an optimal way, i.e., lead to maximal reliability, maximise the probability for nodes to be discovered, or minimise the time until stabilisation, and so on.
 These questions are intrinsically hard as parameters can take infinitely many different values that, in addition, can depend on each other.

 \emph{This paper} faces these challenges and \emph{presents various algorithmic techniques to treat different variations of the (optimal) parameter synthesis problem}.
 To deal with uncertainties in randomness, \emph{parametric} probabilistic models are adequate.
 These models are just like Markov models except that the transition probabilities are specified by arithmetic expressions over real-valued parameters.
 Transition probabilities are thus functions over a set of parameters.
 A simple instance is to use intervals over system parameters imposing constant lower and upper bounds on every parameter~\cite{DBLP:journals/rc/KozineU02,DBLP:journals/ai/GivanLD00}.
 The general setting as considered here is more liberal as it e.g., includes the possibility to express complex parameter dependencies.
-This paper considers the analysis of \emph{parametric} Markov models where probability distributions are functions over system parameters.
-Specifically, we consider parametric discrete-time Markov \emph{chains} (pMCs) and parametric discrete-time Markov \emph{decision processes} (pMDPs).
+We address the analysis of \emph{parametric} Markov models where probability distributions are functions over system parameters, specifically, parametric discrete-time Markov \emph{chains} (pMCs) and parametric discrete-time Markov \emph{decision processes} (pMDPs). \begin{figure}[t]